BlackcurrantLabs/training/docs/swagger.md

 # Swagger

-Also known as <a href="https://swagger.io/specification/">open api spec</a>, is a structured way of documenting APIs.
+Also known as <a target="_blank" href="https://swagger.io/specification/">open api spec</a>, is a structured way of documenting APIs.
 A swagger docs contains all the different routes exposed by the backend, ways to authenticate them, and the inputs and outpus that that particular API provides.

 Swagger doc can be thought of as a contract between the frontend and the backend.